BigPeet/coding_challenges/advent_of_code/2019/25/notes.md

 * Taking the molten lava will melt you.
 * The Pressure-Sensitive Floor behind the Security Checkpoint wants the drone to be slightly heavier than empty.
     * All (7) harmless items is too much weight.
-    * The coin alone is too much, but everything BUT the coin is too heavy...something seems off.
+    * The coin alone is too much, but everything BUT the coin is too light...something seems off.
     * Either I'm missing an item or the combinations don't make any sense and I just have to find one that fits.
+    * Update: I finally found the storage, which contains the jam!
+For some reason I kept missing that door.